decretist/Dissertation/Chapter3/chapter3.md

 The omission is potentially significant.
 Prefaces to academic books in the twelfth century formed a recognized genre with well-established conventions.
-In an age resistant to any attempt by the human present to appropriate the authority of the divine past, a commentator like Paucapalea would have been expected to offer an explicit statement in his preface affirming the authority of both the work commented on and its author.
+In an age resistant to any attempt by the human present to appropriate the authority of the divinely-inspired past, a commentator like Paucapalea would have been expected to offer an explicit statement in his preface affirming the authority of both the work commented on and its author.
 If Paucapalea had had something to say about the authority of Gratian, his readers would have expected him to do so in his preface.
 That he did not suggests that he may not have known enough about Gratian to credibly do so.[^11]

 Furthermore, Paucapalea in the preface to his *summa* clearly shows both that he is aware of the third part of the *Decretum*, *de